 Jessi Peterson lives in a hand-built cordwood house on land her great grandfather settled, surrounded by her family, far too many books, and an insufferable cat.
 She works at the public library in Eau Claire serving children and young adults.

-Allison Slavick lives near Cable, Wisconsin, where she works as a consultant to nonprofit organizations.
+Allison Slavick lives near Cable, Wisconsin, where she works as a consultant to nonprofit organizations, especially museums, around the country.
 She is a mountain bike and cross country ski racer and berry picker.
 Her short fiction has been published in Storyglossia, and won the H.E.
-Francis/Ruth Hindman Foundation Short Story Contest.
+Francis/Ruth Hindman Foundation Short Story Award.

 Wisconsin Academy Administrative Offices and Steenbock Gallery